Mamadou2025/Pseudo-Dual-Rickart-Code-Tester/README.md

 5. Performance: The runtime of the program depends exponentially on n, as all possible functions are generated and verified.
 Computational resources provided by Python's runtime environment are critical.

-The second Python implementation replace GCD with MAX operation.
-One should remarks that Gcd and max play symetric function.
+For the second Python implementation, MAX replaces the gcd operation.
+One should notice that GCD and MAX play symetric functions.